-- Timely development of a data collection strategy and infrastructure to satisfy network- and patient-level data requirements in the planning period (year 1) and throughout implementation (years 2-4); - Cooperating with a HRSA-funded technical assistance provider and evaluator during the period of performance (and potentially share project updates and information with them after the period of performance ends).
+- Adhering to HRSA guidelines pertaining to acknowledgement and disclaimer on all products produced by HRSA award funds; - Complying with program terms and reporting requirements detailed in the notice of award; - Completing activities included in the final implementation period work plan, specifically data collection and active participation in HRSA-funded efforts to contribute to the rural maternal health evidence base; - Timely development of a data collection strategy and infrastructure to satisfy network- and patient-level data requirements (see Appendix B) in the planning period (year 1) and throughout implementation (years 2-4); - Cooperating with a HRSA-funded technical assistance provider and evaluator during the period of performance (and potentially share project updates and information with them after the period of performance ends).
 HRSA will provide additional guidance on the technical assistance and evaluation components of the project throughout the period of performance; - Participating in conference calls and/or meetings with HRSA; - Responding timely to requests for information, including requests for data submissions from HRSA; and - Establishing relationships and collaborations to leverage other federal and state supported Maternal and Child Health programs and state Medicaid agencies.